dzulfiqar12/UAS_CrossPlatform/README.md

 npm i
 ```

 - You may run database migration by typing the following command.
 Keep in mind that this will remove all of the data in the `menu` and `transactions` collections.
+You need a Linux machine in order to run this migration.

 ```bash
 export USERNAME=...